 This is not the only thing worth seeing, however, and the Palazzo also houses Simone Martini’s Maestà,one of the most important examples of 14th century Italian art and another of his masterpieces, the Equestrian Portrait of Guidoriccio da Fogliano in the Sala del Consiglio.

-When you are done inside the museum, you can climb the 400 steps to the top of the Torre del Mangia for panoramic views over the city of Siena and the surrounding hills of Tuscany.
+When you’re done inside the museum, you can climb the 400 steps to the top of the Torre del Mangia for panoramic views over the city and the surrounding hills.

 Tickets | If you’re visiting during a busy period, you can purchase skip the line tickets here.
 Otherwise, you can buy from the ticket office onsite.
 Tickets cost €9 for the civic museum only, or €10 with the Torre del Mangia included.